Redlands Brings Changes to New Year’s But Still in True California Style, With Beach Balls

 Redlands News Collective

-The annual New Year’s Eve Beach Ball Drop returned to downtown Redlands on Dec.
-31, with the early evening celebration designed to welcome the new year while keeping the event accessible for families with kids.
+The annual New Year’s Eve Beach Ball Drop made a triumphant return to downtown Redlands on December 31st.
+The early evening celebration was designed to usher in the new year while ensuring its accessibility for families with children.

-The free event featured a kids’ activity zone with games from Board Game Paradise, live music, Dawgs for Dogs Hot Dogs, and treats from Lappert's Ice Cream.
+A dedicated kids’ activity zone provided games from Board Game Paradise, live music, Dawgs for Dogs hot dogs, and treats from Lappert’s Ice Cream.